 Even with a PfCO, the pilot is bound by strict rules that determine where and how they can fly.
 A drone cannot fly above 400ft altitude, over 500m away from the pilot or out of the pilot’s Visual Line Of Sight (VLOS) unless the CAA have granted the pilot special privileges, which is very uncommon and outlined in the pilot’s operations manual.
 If this is something that your drone pilot tells you they can do then make sure you check their paperwork thoroughly.

-Additionally, the aircraft must be kept 50m away from any people, properties and vessels that aren’t in explicit control of the pilot.
 Simply putting up signs is not enough; if the pilot shouts “run for cover” everybody near the drone must be fully aware that a drone could imminently fall on their heads without question.

 On top of the rules, a commercial pilot also has to complete a risk assessment before each flight.
 If the risk of any activity is too high, they’ll need to stop flying and find an alternative, such as using a jib, pole, or cherry picker instead.